 She is the winner of the First Prize in the TSS Flash Fiction Competition, won second prize in The Anton Chekhov Prize, is published in Best Microfiction 2019.
-A Finalist and Semi Finalist for The Best Small Fictions 2018, and was a finalist for the Kathy Fish Fellowship 2018 at SmokeLong Quarterly.
+A Finalist and Semi Finalist for The Best Small Fictions 2018, she was a finalist for the Kathy Fish Fellowship 2018 at SmokeLong Quarterly.
 A Bath Flash Fiction Award prize winner, her writing is published (or upcoming) in SmokeLong Quarterly, Atticus Review, Bath Flash Fiction Anthologies, New Writing Scotland, Flash Frontier, and b(OINK).

 She studied as a Mature Student at Oxford University, and has a Creative Writing M.Litt. with Distinction from the University of Glasgow.
 She was awarded a Dewar Arts Award for Fiction as one of 'Scotland's Brightest and Best'.